 If he manages to get away from you, the reflective leash and collar will make it much easier to find him and could save his life if he runs across a street.
 You can use small, clip-on LED lights for even greater visibility.
 Wear a cap that lights up, put a couple of clip-on lights on your belt, and put one or two of them on your dog’s collar to make him more visible and increase his safety as well.

 Take a flashlight with you to light your way in areas that are especially dark.
 Use a flashlight that fits in your pocket or can be clipped onto your belt to keep both hands free when you aren’t using it.

 Put the dog on your left side.
 You are much more visible to drivers than your dog, no matter how tall he is.
 He will be much safer walking with you between him and the cars.

-The possibility of him darting into the path of a car after a squirrel, cat or another dog before you realize what he is doing will be greatly reduced if he is on your left.
+The possibility of him darting into the path of a car after a squirrel, cat, or another dog before you realize what he is doing will be greatly reduced if he is on your left.
 Keep his leash short so he can’t go more than a few inches before reaching the end of it.
-This will greatly reduce his ability of being hurt by oncoming traffic.
+This will greatly reduce his ability to be hurt by oncoming traffic.